Positive Markov processes in Laplace duality: Laplace duality: generators

 We turn to the study of generators in Laplace duality. \begin{definition} Maps $\XX$ and $\YY$ that include in their domain $\{\ee^y:y\in (0,\infty)\}=\{\ee_x:x\in (0,\infty)\}$ and whose outputs are real maps on $[0,\infty]$ are said to be in Laplace duality when Similarly, if then the Laplace symbols $\psi$ and $\hat\psi$ are said to be in duality. \end{definition} \emph{Nota bene}: unlike at the level of semigroups \eqref{LD-main}, in \eqref{infini-ld}-\eqref{def:dualsymbol} we \emph{exclude} from consideration the boundaries $0$ and $\infty$.
 We take the stance that the behaviour on the full class of exponentials $\{\ee^y:y\in [0,\infty]\}$, respectively $\{\ee_x:x\in [0,\infty]\}$, of the generators $\XX$ and $\YY$ of positive Markov processes $X$ and $Y$ at these two points, which is contingent on the choice of the conventions for $0\cdot \infty$ and $\infty\cdot 0$, is best left outside of duality relations at the generator level, an early indication of which is the fact that in the Courr\`ege form of Theorem~\ref{thm:courrege} we are only able to handle the maps $\ee^y$, $y\in (0,\infty)$.
 In an informal sense the boundary behaviour of the processes is related to the properties of the generators at $0$ and $\infty$, but this relationship is in general highly non-trivial and lies largely beyond the intended scope of this investigation.

 Rather trivially, but significantly, generators of processes in Laplace duality are themselves in Laplace duality when their domains include the exponential maps: \begin{theorem} If $X$ is in $(\star_1,\star_2)$-Laplace duality with $Y$ and if (under the conventions $ \star_1$, $\star_2$) for given $(x,y)\in [0,\infty]^2$ we have $\ee^y\in D_\XX$ and $\ee_x\in D_\YY$, then $\XX\ee^y(x)=\YY\ee_x(y)$.
-Suppose now $\{\ee_x:x\in (0,\infty)\}=\{\ee^y:y\in (0,\infty)\}\subset D_\XX\cap D_\YY$.
-Then $\XX$ and $\YY$ are in Laplace duality if and only if $\psi_X$ and $\psi_Y$ are, and this is certainly the case when $X$ is in Laplace duality (of whichever kind) with $Y$. \end{theorem} \begin{proof} For the first claim, one has only to note that ($\because$ $\ee^y(x)=\ee_x(y)$, irrespective of which conventions are in force, and by the duality relation itself) and pass to the limit $t\downarrow 0$.
-As for the second claim, the equivalence follows from Theorem~\ref{thm:courrege}, while the remainder is just a specialization of the first claim. \end{proof} Conversely, we may start with a pair of pregenerators and attempt to establish the Laplace duality of the associated processes.
+Under the assumption $\{\ee_x:x\in (0,\infty)\}=\{\ee^y:y\in (0,\infty)\}\subset D_\XX\cap D_\YY$: $\XX$ and $\YY$ are in Laplace duality if and only if $\psi_X$ and $\psi_Y$ are; if $X$ is in Laplace duality (of whichever kind) with $Y$, then $\XX$ and $\YY$ are in Laplace duality. \end{theorem} \begin{proof} For the first claim, one has only to note that ($\because$ $\ee^y(x)=\ee_x(y)$, irrespective of which conventions are in force, and by the duality relation itself) and pass to the limit $t\downarrow 0$.
+As for the second claim, from Theorem~\ref{thm:courrege} we have that $(\XX \ee^y)(x)=\psi_X(x,y)e^{-xy}$ and $(\YY \ee_x)(y)=\psi_Y(y,x)e^{-xy}$ for $\{x,y\}\subset (0,\infty)$.
+The asserted equivalence follows now directly from the definitions \eqref{infini-ld}-\eqref{def:dualsymbol}.
+The final implication is just a specialization of the first claim. \end{proof} Conversely, we may start with a pair of pregenerators and attempt to establish the Laplace duality of the associated processes.
 This is a two step process.
 First, one wants to establish the Laplace duality of the pregenerators themselves.
 In the second step, which will be the object of pursuit of Section \ref{sec:fromdualsymboltosemigroups}, one hopes to be able to ``integrate out'' the infinitesimal relation \eqref{infini-ld} to the semigroup level \eqref{LD-main}.
 We turn our attention now to the first part of this programme: pregenerators in duality.